 Selective licensing is intended to address the impact of poor quality private landlords and anti-social tenants.
 It was primarily developed with the need to tackle problems in areas of low housing demand in mind – although the Act also allows for selective licensing in some other circumstances.

-In an area subject to selective licensing, all private landlords must obtain a licence and if they fail to do so, or fail to achieve acceptable management standards, the authority can take enforcement action - e.g., issuing a fine of up to £20,000 or in some cases, assuming management control of the property.
-The London Borough of Newham introduced a selective licensing scheme covering all private rented properties in the borough in January 2013 – a number of authorities have followed suit.
-Increased interest in licensing appears to be directly linked to the growth of the sector (now the second largest tenure in England).
+In an area subject to selective licensing, all private landlords must obtain a licence and, if they fail to do so, or fail to achieve acceptable management standards, the authority can take enforcement action.
+The London Borough of Newham introduced a selective licensing scheme covering all private rented properties in the borough in January 2013 and a number of authorities followed suit.
+Increased interest in licensing appears to be directly linked to the growth of the private rented sector - it is now the second largest tenure in England.

 Commons Briefing papers SN04634